vdbst/Learning-SQL-Injection/README.md

 This will show all products even if they not have `something` in the name.

-Then `-- comment` part ensures, that everything after the double hyphen is ignored because it's a SQL comment.
+The `-- comment` part ensures, that everything after the double hyphen is ignored because it's a SQL comment.

 ## Be Creative